threatspec/threatspec/README.md

 [![PyPI license](https://img.shields.io/pypi/l/threatspec.svg)](https://pypi.python.org/pypi/threatspec/)
 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/threatspec.svg)](https://pypi.python.org/pypi/threatspec/)

-## Getting started

 Threatspec is an open source project that aims to close the gap between development and security by bringing the threat modelling process further into the development process.
-This is achieved by having developers and security engineers write threat specifications alongside code, then dynamically generating reports and data-flow diagrams from the code.
+This is achieved by having developers and security engineers write threat modeling annotations as comments inside source code, then dynamically generating reports and data-flow diagrams from the code.
 This allows engineers to capture the security context of the code they write, as they write it.
+In a world of everything-as-code, this can include infrastructure-as-code, CI/CD pipelines, and serverless etc. in addition to traditional application code.

+## Getting started

 ### Step 1 - Install threatspec